 Difficulty arose when the team posed the idea as an innovation and management understood it as an untested and unproven product application.
 Management nearly killed the project because it perceived that the idea was not innovative, yet it radically changed their business model refreshing the product life cycle.
 Can a new use for an existing product be an innovation?
 In this case, the answer was a resounding YES!

 The innovation involved an improvement that addressed unfulfilled needs.
 The result: changing how the definition is perceived.
 From our research at Project Impact, we are finding that individuals define and understand innovation in three unique dimensions.
 Our first test group was a population of Latino Americans all employed within the IT Industry.
-Seven hundred and eighty-one (781) useable surveys were statistically analyzed.
+Seven hundred and eighty-one (781) usable surveys were statistically analyzed.
 Ten statements, based on the research of Zhuang (1995; 1999), measured perceptions of innovation.
 Factor analysis identified three unique (independent) factors (or dimensions) each relating to how individuals understand innovation.

 Further data collection by Project Impact yielded survey results from Australia, South America, and Hong Kong.
 What is fascinating is that for each cultural group studied, our research validates these three dimensions of innovation.
 What varies is how well the respondent understands and supports these three dimensions.
 From the cultural groups studied to date, there is one best statement that defines innovation – it is making something (a product/service/technology, process or person) perform better.
 Consistently, the dimensions of “improve” and “change” score higher than those that describe the dimension of “new,” suggesting a broader understanding of innovation.
 Defining innovation as synonomous with something, novel, or new (an invention) is incomplete.